 VC EGY: 29 - 17 - (merge point 29, 30, 31, 32, 33, 34, 35, 36 and 37) The need for further developing the openness and multi-stakeholder character of the Internet development which has underpinned the remarkable growth to date; maintaining free access of the Internet for all citizens, ensuring its innovative capabilities and capacities for development, which drive economic and social wellbeing amongst peoples of the World; and reaching consensus on how to enhance cooperation among all stakeholders on issues related to Internet, but not the day to day technical issues.

-Further developing and building the openness and multi-stakeholder character of ICT and of Internet standards, development and governance, which has underpinned the remarkable growth of the Internet to date, within a framework which supports a robust and resilient Internet also protects the internet against disruption by criminal or malign activity.
+Further developing and building the openness and multi-stakeholder character of ICT and of Internet standards, development and governance, which has underpinned the remarkable growth of the Internet to date, within a framework which supports a robust and resilient Internet also protects the internet against disruption by criminal or malign activity. ]

-Canada: Government : [Further developing and building the openness and multi-stakeholder character of ICT and of Internet standards, development and governance, which has underpinned the remarkable growth of the Internet to date, within a framework which supports a robust and resilient Internet also protects the internet against disruption by criminal or malign activity. ]
+Canada: Government : [Further developing and building the openness and multi-stakeholder character of ICT and of the Internet which has underpinned the remarkable growth of the Internet to date]

 ICANN, Civil Society: Deleted